 Wabasha Street Caves

 When it comes to haunted spaces in Minnesota, it’s impossible to leave the Wabasha Street Caves off the list.
 During Prohibition, the former mining caves were transformed into a speakeasy, and it became a hotspot for gangsters (yes—even John Dillinger).
-Go on the Wabasha Street Caves tour and you’ll see the bullet holes in the façade of the fireplace.
+Go on the Wabasha Street Caves tour and you’ll see the bullet holes in the façade of the fireplace, plus you’ll hear incredible mobster legends and ghost stories.
 Although Saint Paul Police records show that nothing ever happened there, we’ve heard a few stories and seen a few ghastly faces that suggest otherwise.
+Sign up for one of their tours offered throughout the week.